 • Disadvantages: Less prestige in the market compared to KK.

-If you already have a business outside of Japan and wish to operate in the country without opening a new company, you can opt for a representative office or branch.
+If you already have a business outside Japan and want to operate in the country without opening a new company, you can opt for a representative office or branch.

-• Representation Office: Cannot engage in direct commercial activities, only market research and administrative support.
+• Representative Office: Cannot engage in direct commercial activities, only market research and administrative support.

-• Filial: It operates as an extension of the parent company, allowing it to operate in Japan without the need to register as a new company.
+• Branch: Functions as an extension of the parent company, able to operate in Japan without the need to register as a new company.

 Each type of company has its advantages, and the choice depends on your business model and goals in Japan.